Grantee Directory

 Truffle Health

-To create an AI-powered platform that helps individuals manage medical bills, addressing a major contributor to financial insecurity and medical debt.
+To create an artificial intelligence (AI) powered platform that helps individuals manage medical bills, addressing a major contributor to financial insecurity and medical debt.

 Grant amount: $30,000